klen/redux-testing/README.md

 // We can get list of actions
 actions = store.dispatch({ type: 'TESTS/ACTIONS' }) // -> [{type: 'INCREMENT', ...}, ...]
+// Or you can use store.getActions
+actions = store.getActions()

 // We can get a last action
 action = store.dispatch ({ type: 'TESTS/ACTION' }) // -> {type: 'DECREMENT', ...}, ...
+// Or you can use store.getAction
+actions = store.getAction()

 // We can reset whole store to initial state, actions will be reseted too store.dispatch ({ type: 'TESTS/RESET' }) store.getState()  // -> 0
+// Or you can use store.reset
+store.reset()

 // We can manually setup any part of our state
 // Complex paths also supported: for example: dispatch type: 'TESTS/UPDATE', path: 'deep.inside.state', value: 'some_value' store.dispatch ({ type: 'TESTS/UPDATE', value: 5 })
+store.getState()  // -> 5
+// Or you can use store.update
+store.update(5)
 store.getState()  // -> 5

 ```